-- (11) If it is determined that the association is a declarable association the inspector/manager is to review the Declarable Association Report (individual or group) on the Declarable Association BlueTeam[TM] entry and determine if the declarable association: - (a) does not need to be formally managed through a DMP; or - (b) needs to be formally managed through a DMP. - (12) Advice on managing declarable associations is available from Professional Standards. - DMP Not Required - (13) If the inspector/manager has assessed that the matter does not need to be formally managed through a DMP, the inspector/manager is required to route the matter on IAPro[TM] BlueTeam[TM] to Professional Standards within 14 days of receiving it. - (14) The IAPro[TM] BlueTeam[TM] entry is to reflect the inspector's/manager's reasons for deeming that a DMP is not required.
+- (11)If it is determined that the association is a declarable association the inspector/manager is to review the Declarable Association Report (individual or group) on the Declarable Association BlueTeamTM entry and determine if the declarable association: - (f) does not need to be formally managed through a DMP; or - (g) needs to be formally managed through a DMP. - (12) Advice on managing declarable associations is available from Professional Standards.

+DMP Not Required

+(13)If the inspector/manager has assessed that the matter does not need to be formally managed through a DMP, the inspector/manager is required to route the matter on BlueTeamTM to Professional Standards within 14 days of receiving it.

+(14)The BlueTeam[TM] entry is to reflect the inspector's/manager's reasons for deeming that a DMP is not required.
 The matter will be reviewed by Professional Standards and closed if no further action is required.